samarpita-saha293/PRAGED/README.md

 # PRAGED
-All the data analysis scripts for processing WGS and WES on a routine basis are stored
+All the data analysis scripts for processing WGS and WES data on a routine basis are stored